 I never go into the grocery store without a list.
 I worked in restaurants during college and they did inventory every week and planned specials around it to minimize food waste and save money.
 So I do the same in my kitchen.
 I plan meals around what I have and the grocery budget has become the one section I never exceed because of it.

-If you’re bad at doing stuff like this or don’t have a lot of time, PlateJoy is a meal planning service that will do this for you.
+If you’re bad at doing stuff like this or don’t have a lot of time, PlateJoy is the meal planning service I use that does this for you.
 It’s the best value out there and I always say work smarter, not harder.

 Also Read: How to Start Meal Planning